djannot/dcos-kubernetes-training/labs/linux-macOS/lab0_prerequisites.md

 dcos cluster setup https://<IP provided by the instructor>
 ```

-To validate that you are authenticated to the DC/OS CLI using HTTPS: run:
+To validate that you are authenticated to the DC/OS CLI using https: run:
 ```
 dcos config show core.dcos_url
 ```